delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/3b_Announcements_of_Nov_30_2025/README.md

 4. Once you have come up to speed, you can use the MIT course mentioned before to more quickly understand other concepts covered.

-5. A quick way to come up to speed is to use the resources provided on this webapge: https://ocw.mit.edu/courses/18-05-introduction-to-probability-and-statistics-spring-2022/pages/classes-reading-and-in-class-materials/
+5. A quick way to come up to speed is to use the resources provided off this webapge: https://ocw.mit.edu/courses/18-05-introduction-to-probability-and-statistics-spring-2022/pages/classes-reading-and-in-class-materials/

 **The expectation is that you will watch the videos and come back prepared with specific questions for discussion.**